 A virtual finish will not count toward the Distinguished Participant medal.

-Virtual registration will open along with live registration on March 15.
+Virtual registration is now open.
 Virtual participants also earn a unique finisher medal and participant shirt.

 Registered virtual runners may download a personal participant bib to wear or display.
 Bibs are now avaliable.

 Participants have the option to link their personal wearables to their account to track their mileage and submit results.
 This should be done prior to starting your virtual event.
 Log into your participant account to view wearable options.